ORF-4450/RobotLib/README.md

   Do not let VSCode update the project automatically on a new year.
 This may damage the highly customized build.gradle used by this project.
 New year updates need to done manually.
 ***************************************************************************************************************
+Version 4.9.0

+*	Update to 2025 Beta WPILib & vendor libraries.
+*	Significant internal changes to FXEncoder, NavX.
+*	Upgrading SDS swerve library was going to be a huge project and we don't use SDS anymore so deleted those classes.

+R. Corn, December 9 2024

 Version 4.8.3

 *	Update VendorJSON plugin to v1.1.